chchch/upama/README.md

 ?>
 ```

 This will render the file named "file1.xml" with an apparatus containing variants from "file2.xml", using the XSLT stylesheet called "apparatus.xsl" and outputting in HTML.
-Both XML files need to have the same number of "block-level" text structure elements, like &lt;p&gt;, &lt;div&gt;, and &lt;l&gt;.
+Both XML files should have text structure elements with xml:id attributes; these will be matched by the collation engine.
 In addition, at least "file2.xml" should have a siglum defined in the &lt;teiHeader&gt;.
 A typical, minimal file should look like this:

 ```
 <TEI xmlns="http://www.tei-c.org/ns/1.0">